‘Connecting in action, and moving forward sustainably’

-Figure 3 especially shows the large positive effect of recycling (part of module D in LCA’s) in calculating the ECI (mint-colored part).
+Figure 3 especially shows the large positive effect of recycling (part of module D in LCA’s) in calculating the ECI (mint coloured part).
 By recycling raw materials, much of the impact derived from extracting the raw materials- is saved.
 This saved impact can then be deducted from the ECI value.
 Your product becomes more sustainable- meaning; your ECI becomes more advantageous.

 From impact hotspots to sustainable action